-While being a “family guard dog and defence for my wife” is a common enough reason to get a Cane Corso I can’t say it’s the best or even a very good reason for getting one and rarely in my experience does it pan out that there is an actual need.
+While being a “family guard dog and defense for my wife” is a common enough reason to get a Cane Corso, I can’t say it’s the best or even a very good reason for getting one and rarely in my experience does it pan out that there is an actual need.
 Maybe it’s different for you, on the basis of your email I can’t say but on the law of averages based on my considerable past experience with owners of Cane Corso and similar breeds I can say my response regarding very few people needing the guarding power of a Cane Corso ever do and in the end many regret it and the dog pays a heavy price.
 So I’m suggesting give this some careful thought.

 The man stopping power of a Cane Corso is not something to be trifled with.
 It’s not like buying a gun, it’s more like buying a gun – with a brain.
 A very big, very powerful gun – with a brain.
-As a result the level of obedience the dog’s owner should expect from the dog is far greater than one might expect from a couple of Dachshunds and few companion dog owners have the desire and/or the time to achieve that level.
+As a result, the level of obedience the dog’s owner should expect from the dog is far greater than one might expect from a couple of Dachshunds and few companion dog owners have the desire and/or the time to achieve that level.

 Before committing to a Cane Corso (and trust me by the time that dog enters adulthood you’ll know what I mean when I say it is a commitment) ask yourself,